spcourse/acquisition/minai/00 scraping/contents.md

 ## Modifying `scraper.py`

-In order to decide which year was best for films, we will need a lot more movies than just the top50.
+In order to answer our research questions, we will need a lot more movies than just the top50 of all time.
 IMDB does not provide an option to directly load a page with the top 4000 or so movies.
 On the website, by clicking the button with "50 more", we can load the next 50 movies, and the next, and the next, etc. This is very inconvenient as our program can not click this button.

 However, if we pay attention to the URL we can see that we could do this in a more efficient fashion: